 - Superb Apartment in Temple Bar – For those of you who want to book a super cool place with a great value for the money, I got your back!
 This cool apartment has free Wi-Fi, beautiful rooms and it’s walking distance from all the awesome places in the city.

 - Studio loft bed – Playful, colorful designs and smart use of spaces are the words that best describe this cute studio loft.
 It features an open-plan kitchen, dining, and a chic living room for an ultimate relaxing experience.
 You will also be conveniently located near restaurants, supermarkets, pubs, and cafes.

 Budget (up to US$130)

 - Dublin City Centre Flat – Perfect for couples – Even though it’s kind of small, this accommodation is very cozy and colorful and I truly believe the title is accurate – it’s perfect for a couple!
-Plus, the location is very good as well!
+Plus, the location is close to the city center!